w33ts/dank-memer-wiki/Bot-features/Currency-Commands/Grind-Commands.md

 Any items you find have a chance to be sucked in by a Black Hole if you have (at least) one in your inventory, entering you into the <a href="/Bot-features/Currency-Commands/Lotteries#BlackHole" target="_blank">Black Hole Lottery</a>.

 Unfortunately, this command does not have a public loot table available, but you can see a user-made list of known crime options and rewards <a href="/Bot-features/Currency-Commands/Grind-Commands/Crime" target="_blank">here</a>.
-Most of the crimes give generic grinding items, but the Tax Evasion option provides the developer with item <a href="/Items/Collectables#BadoszsCard" target="_blank">Badosz's Card</a>.
+Most of the crimes give generic grinding items, but the Tax Evasion option provides the developer item <a href="/Items/Collectables#BadoszsCard" target="_blank">Badosz's Card</a>.

 <br>
 <center>